Partnering for Student Success in South Texas

 Del Mar College.
 Del Mar College (DMC) is a community college located in Corpus Christi, TX, which offers a wide variety of academic and vocational programs to traditional and adult learners.
 DMC is designated as a Hispanic-serving institution, with 58% of its student population being Hispanic.

-Activity 2: Strengthening Institutional Capacity in Career Services and Enhancing Academic Success through Off-Campus Internship Programming.
-Activity 2 will develop and strengthen institutional capacity in career services and off-campus internship programming as a positive influence on student success and retention at TAMU-K and DMC.
-Participants on each campus will develop skills and abilities appropriate to their chosen profession as they gain in their understanding of opportunities available to them upon graduation.
-Increased understanding will develop as students participate in off-campus internships.
-No grant funds will be used to compensate students as interns.
-As students are prepared for life after college in the professional world in this program, they will develop a better sense of options available to them as they develop skills and abilities important to the workforce.
+Strengthening Institutional Capacity in Career Services or Graduate Study and Enhancing Academic Success through Career Exploration and Planning.
+Activity 2 will develop and strengthen institutional capacity in career awareness and planning as a positive influence on student success and retention at TAMU-K and DMC.
+Participants on each campus will develop skills and abilities appropriate to their chosen profession as they increase their understanding of opportunities available to them upon graduation.
+As students are prepared for life after college in the professional world through this program, they will develop a better sense of options available to them as they develop skills and abilities important to their educational and professional objectives.
+The development of an educational career awareness program improving the total learning experience will serve as the foundation for this activity.
+Students will participate in career in career exploration and goal setting.

 Professional Developments :